 This might just be a Guerrilla Rep Media Rule of life at this point.
 If you understand the field you’re playing on, you’re going to be much better at whatever game you’re going to play there.
 The only way you understand that field is by researching it.
 But I digress.

-When applying for grants, the first step is to research and find grants to apply to.
-(Duh) Focus on grants that match the subject matter of your film.
-It’s best to only apply for grants you’re perfect for, even if they are not directly related to filmmaking.
 The fact is that no one can apply to the thousands of grants they are eligible for is why limiting to the perfect matches is going to greatly increase your success.
 It’s almost always a bad idea to bend something to fit a grant application.
 The key here is to remove the mindset of scarcity, and instead focus on finding the right fit.
-As an example, if we were looking for funding for a reboot of The Little Mermaid, Joanne would recommend looking into marine science foundations, climate change foundations, and local artist grants, local filmmaking grants, or since it’s based on a Hans Christian Andersen book, even Denmark’s Cultural heritage foundations might be worth applying to.
-This article is a good place to start for your research.
-2. Set a goal for applications

 Set an achievable goal for grants you want to apply for.
 A safe bet is one per month.
-This would put applying for grants as a heavy part time job for you though.
+This would put applying for grants as a heavy part-time job for you though.

 It can be hard to find relevant grants to apply to get up to 1 per week, so you should consider applying to grants that are thematically related to your content, as opposed to strictly applying for film grants.
 What I mean by this is if your film is about homelessness, then maybe apply for grants from organizations helping the homeless, stating how you can help increase the awareness and impact of their foundation through the power of motion pictures.
-3. Answer the Questions

 Now that you’ve researched to find relevant grants, and you’ve set your goals, it’s time to start grant writing!
 I know that sounds super intimidating, but really it’s just answering a very long series of questions.

-Although when you’re answering your questions, you should remember that it’s more than just providing information.
-Your goal here is to sell the grantor on why your project is the one that will get the most bang for their funders buck.
 Every funder’s primary responsibility is to fund the projects that provide the most value to the foundation.
 Generally, this means the projects that get the most eyeballs on them, and offer the most benefits to the communities that particular funder serves.
 Your job is to convince that funder that your project is the one that will do that.
-4. Hit Send

 I know this sounds rather obvious, but once you’ve written your grant you need to press send.
 However, a lot of filmmakers get stuck at this step, and spend so much time perfecting their application that they either miss the deadline, or could have applied to a whole different grant in the time they spent making one of them about 2% better.
 Hit send, and start applying for the next one.